Department of Surgical Oncology

 - Establish a system of palliative care services to aid those patients with advanced disease.

 - Integrate cost-efficient medical and surgical practices in order to reduce the financial burden of the disease.

 - Be at the forefront of oncological research and practice evidence-based oncological care.

 - Improve awareness of cancer preventive measures amongst the general public.

 Ultimately, through the best practices, the Department of Surgical Oncology at JIPMER wants to improve the quality of life of patients diagnosed with malignancies – either by providing the complete cure or reducing the burden of the disease.

 Department of Surgical Oncology: a story of sustained progress

 The Department was established on 26th March 2009 with outpatient services offered from Super Specialty Block (SSB) and inpatient services offered with the support of the Department of Surgery.

-The Department is in its first decade and is gradually establishing itself as the premier destination for comprehensive cancer care in the country.
+The Department is in its second decade and is gradually establishing itself as the premier destination for comprehensive cancer care in the country.